uvic-aero/workshops/git/README.md

 We use a branching technique called **Feature Branches**; This means that when you are developing a new [feature], name the branch after that feature and only make [feature] related changes on that branch.

-Example: We need to implement a timelapse for OBC
+Example: If we need to implement a timelapse for OBC

 	`git checkout -b timelapse`

 ## Git Configuration